Percentile Rankings of GMAT Focus Edition

 405 10

 Comparing these percentiles to the current GMAT shows it will likely be more difficult to achieve top scores on the Focus Edition.
 For example, on the regular GMAT a 760+ total score is 99th percentile.
 On the Focus, that distinction requires a score of 705+.
+This indicates the Focus Edition will pose an overall greater challenge to test takers despite its shorter length.
+Admissions committees will rely heavily on percentiles for comparing applicants across both test versions.

 The New Quant Score Percentiles